pgailinas/videoqa-representation-comparison/docs/07_Run_Representation_VideoQA.md

 ### Interaction Fusion Classifier

 Interaction Fusion extends the basic Fusion MLP by explicitly modeling relationships between the projected video and text embeddings using their difference and elementwise product.
+These interaction features explicitly encode agreement and disagreement between the projected video and text representations, providing richer information for classification.

 **Fusion**